nikolas-virionis/spotify-api/README.md

 api.get_recommendations_for_song(song='<SONG_NAME>', K=50)
 # Function that returns the pandas DataFrame representing the
 # given song recommendation playlist
-# the 'song' and 'K' parameters are mandatory and the rest is
+# The 'song' and 'K' parameters are mandatory and the rest is
 # defaulted to False
 # The "distance" is a mathematical value with no explicit units, that is
-# used by te algorithm to find the closest songs
+# used by the algorithm to find the closest songs
 # print_base_caracteristics will display the parameter song information
 # Note that it can be used to update a playlist if the given song already
-# has its playlist generated by this package
+# Has its playlist generated by this package
 # BUILD_PLAYLIST WILL CHANGE THE USER'S LIBRARY IF SET TO TRUE
 ~~~
  - get_most_listened